MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 Either way, the policy runs as follows:

 1. The pipeline calls the function or `Do` method with an [`azcore.Request`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore@v0.18.0#Request) object.
-1. The policy perform any desired operations, such as logging the outgoing request, mutating the URL, modifying headers and/or query parameters, injecting a failure, and so on.
+1. The policy performs any desired operations, such as logging the outgoing request, mutating the URL, modifying headers and/or query parameters, injecting a failure, and so on.
 1. The policy forwards the request to the next policy in the pipeline by calling the request's `Next` method.
-1. The return value of `Next` is tuple consisting of an [`azcore.Response`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore@v0.18.0#Response) object and an error object, with which the policy perform any desired operations on the response, such as logging the response, handling errors, and so forth.
+1. The return value of `Next` is tuple consisting of an [`azcore.Response`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore@v0.18.0#Response) object and an error object, with which the policy performs any desired operations on the response, such as logging the response, handling errors, and so forth.
 1. The policy returns the possibly modified response and error objects, which the pipeline then passes to the next policy in the response pipeline.

 The following sections provide templates for both stateless and stateful policy implementations.